cornett/coho/doc/pyapi.rst

         ``hcount``
             Number of explicit hydrogens, or -1 if none were specified.

+        ``implicit_hcount``
+            Number of implicit hydrogens required to bring atom to its next standard valence state.
+            Set to ``None`` for atoms not specified using the organic subset nomenclature.

         ``bracket``
             True if the atom was specified using bracket(``[]``) notation, else False.